SCAI-JHU/PartInstruct/README.md

 ```bash
 huggingface-cli login
 ```
 Enter your password.
 You can now download the assets.
+The following commands download and set up the assets under a created data/ directory.

 ```bash
 huggingface-cli download SCAI-JHU/PartInstruct --repo-type dataset --local-dir ./data --include "*.json" "assets.zip"